buildvoc/mappics/README.md

 If you want to deploy a specific version you can also use the tag option: `dep deploy --tag="1.0.0"`

+## Deploy app to production
+Steps to deploy code on production:
+1. login to production server using credentials using ssh
+2. move to project directory /var/www/app
+3. Take pull using git pull command

 ## Run on your local machine
 ### Option 1
 XAMPP is being used for development purposes